Swiss vote on banning tobacco advertising, animal testing

 Opponents of the initiative, which include the Swiss government and parliament, say it goes too far.

-Philip Morris International (PMI), the world's largest tobacco company, which, like British American Tobacco and Japan Tobacco, is headquartered in Switzerland and which has helped fund the "No" campaign, described the initiative as "extreme".
+The world's largest tobacco company Philip Morris International (PMI), which, like British American Tobacco and Japan Tobacco, is headquartered in Switzerland and has helped fund the "No" campaign, described the initiative as "extreme".

 "This is a slippery slope as far as individual freedom is concerned," a spokesman for PMI's Swiss section told AFP, warning that it "paves the way for further advertising bans on products such as alcohol or sugar".